jepemo/awesome-complexity/README.md

 ### Cybernetics

 [**Cybernetics: Second Edition: Or the Control and Communication in the Animal and the Machine**](https://www.amazon.com/gp/product/1614275025/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1614275025&linkCode=as2&tag=jepemolinks-20&linkId=e8ad6dd603b511197dd5a25d25c7e918) by [Norbert Wiener](https://en.wikipedia.org/wiki/Norbert_Wiener) - This book contains the first public usage of the term "cybernetics" to refer to self-regulating mechanisms.

+### Networks

+[**A First Course in Network Theory**](https://www.amazon.com/gp/product/0198726465/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0198726465&linkCode=as2&tag=jepemolinks-20&linkId=da3e3152bd1f52033a945f7f98543aac) by [Ernesto Estrada](https://scholar.google.es/citations?user=6z233EAAAAAJ&hl=ca&oi=ao) - Diverse nature of the study of complex networks by balancing the needs of students from very different backgrounds.
+It references the most commonly used concepts in network theory, provides examples of their applications in solving practical problems, and clear indications on how to analyse their results.

 ## Articles and Papers